fcortesbio/java-learning/01 - Introduction to Software Development/Module 1 - Getting Started with Java.md

 ### **Core Tasks & Concepts**

 **1. Use Inheritance**: You will create a base `Animal` class and then extend it to create specific child classes like `Tiger` and `Dolphin`.
-This is designed to teach code reuse.
+This is designed to teach code reuse

-**2. Implement Behaviors with Interfaces**: You will use interfaces to add distinct behaviors to your animals, such as `Walking` or `Swimming`.
+**2. Implement Behaviors with Interfaces**: You will use interfaces to add distinct behaviors to your animals, such as `Walking` or `Swimming`

-**3. Handle Multiple Behaviors**: You will create a `Penguin` class that implements both the `Walking` and `Swimming` interfaces to demonstrate how an object can have multiple, distinct functionalities.
+**3. Handle Multiple Behaviors**: You will create a `Penguin` class that implements both the `Walking` and `Swimming` interfaces to demonstrate how an object can have multiple, distinct functionalities

 **4. Create a User-Controlled Menu**: You will build a menu-based system that allows the user to: